 Cleaning the Evaporator Coil

-Cleaning the evaporator coil inside your home is a more involved process.
-As with the condenser, start by disconnecting power to the air handler.
+Cleaning the evaporator coil inside your home is a bit more complex.
+Like with the condenser, your first step should always be to disconnect the power to the air handler.

 Remove any access panels to expose the coil.
 Use a specialised foaming coil cleaner formulated for evaporators and apply it liberally to break up contaminants.
 Let it soak for a few minutes.